Posted by Dr. Matt Hand on Oct 28, 2019 1:40:04 PM

 One of the easiest ways to boost the immune system is through consuming healthy chemical- and preservative-free food.
 Keeping kids away from sugary cereals and microwave meals are important in supporting the circulating, nutrient-dependent immune cells.

-As you learned in part one of this two-part article series, stress, anxiety, and sleep are crucial components that parents need to monitor to ensure that their children’s immune response stays strong.
+As you learned in part one of this two-part series, stress, anxiety, and sleep are crucial components that parents need to monitor to ensure that their children’s immune response stays strong.
 Increasing the amounts of specific nutrients—and even exposure to a mild fever—are additional ways you can help maintain optimal health of your child’s immune system.

 When approaching the immune response from a nutritional perspective, as a physician, I like to ask the following question: What are the phytonutrients that help our immune system work better?